DigitalPublishingToolkit/Money-Lab-Reader/docs/5_4-DeJongNate.md

 phase of specifications were approved based on the ISO standards for card size and communication.
-Once the European (and later global) standard was developed, phone-embedded GSM smart cards enjoyed a ready-made (phone) market and were very easy to massproduce.[^9]
+Once the European (and later global) standard was developed, phone-embedded GSM smart cards enjoyed a ready-made (phone) market and were very easy to mass produce.[^9]

 **‘What really takes off with smart cards is GSM.
-There was a made in heaven combination of technologies and that led to the take off of the smart card production.
+There was a made-in-heaven combination of technologies and that led to the take off of the smart card production.
 At one point banking would do about 100 million smart cards a year, and there were 3 billion smart cards in phones, per year.’**